CalPlug/Microsemi_SmartFusion2_RoboticArm/README.md

 1. The Libero SoC project was renamed Servo-arm2 (the project was previously named PWM_8ch_16b_Creative).
 2. The SoftConsole project was renamed servoarm  (the project was originally named SF2_GNU_SC4_pwm_slow_blink).

 No changes were made to the Libero project or SoftConsole project other than renaming the projects.
+Please see the revision notes file about potential issues with hard coded path that may need to be updated.

 Tim McCarthy
 March 6, 2017